MIT-Emerging-Talent/2024-group-05-08-cdsp/.github/ISSUE_TEMPLATE/help_wanted.md

   - What brought you farther?
 -->

 Among the different imputation methods, I would like to choose the median value to impute the null values a.k.a "NAN".
-Replacing null values with mean or median of a certain column is very popular in imputation.
+Replacing null values with the mean or median of a certain column is very popular in imputation.
 "The technique, in this instance, replaces the null values with mean, rounded mean, or median values determined for that feature across the whole dataset (in our case, in each group).
 It is advised to utilize the median rather than the mean when your dataset has a significant number of outliers (Simplilearn, 2023)."
 For the 6 countries that I could not do any imputation methods, I added them back to the dataset as their original null values.

 <b>Ref:</b> https://www.simplilearn.com/data-imputation-article